 Additionally, students choose to enter one of two streams of research in the program containing the following requirements:

-Applied Research Project - CATS 698: Applied Research Project with Report (6 credits) and CATS 699: Comprehensive Exam (3 credits).
+CATS 689 - Research Paper (3 credits) OR CATS 698 - Applied Research Project with Report (3 credits) and CATS 699 - Comprehensive Exam (3 credits) .

 Practicum.
 In addition to the credit requirements, and as stipulated by the professional program approval of the National Association for Drama Therapy, each student must successfully complete a minimum of 800 hours (350 direct client contact hours and 450 agency hours) in the practice of drama therapy, under faculty supervision, in an approved practicum setting.
 The program emphasizes experience with individual, group, and family formats for therapeutic interventions.
 Students work with different client populations during the first and second year of the practicum.

-Research Paper - CATS 689.
+CATS 689 - Research Paper.
 The research paper represents the formal culmination of graduate studies in the creative arts therapies.
 This paper includes a literature review and may also include methodology, specific procedures, research population or sample, data collection and analysis, as appropriate to the topic approved by the Creative Arts Therapies Research and Ethics Committee.
 Students develop their proposals for submission to this Committee as a course requirement for CATS 691.
 The required research courses (CATS 691 and DTHY 693) aim to provide students with knowledge of specific research methodologies.

-Applied Research Project with Report and Comprehensive Exam - CATS 698 and CATS 699.
+CATS 698 - Applied Research Project with Reportand CATS 699 - Comprehensive Exam.
 The student chooses this project to further explore specific pilot project reports, feasibility studies and research with performance, photographic or video documentation relevant to the creative arts therapies.
 All applied projects must include a written component, and be presented by each student as a public seminar upon completion.
 An oral/written comprehensive case study examination must be taken to demonstrate integrative aspects of learning and knowledge in the study of drama therapy.

 Language Requirements.
 While there are no formal language requirements, students intending to work in Quebec are strongly encouraged to develop a working knowledge of French.